JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 **Sept 28, 2020**
 - Added MacBookPro15,2 config with working HDMI (tested)
+- Added MacBookPro14,1 config as a choice for user.
+- Set MacBookPro15,4 as default config.
+(Previous issue fixed)

 **Sept 15, 2020**
 - Update AsusSMC and DSDT Patch based on hieplpvip guide.